projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 Rebasing `master` to `other-branch` with conflicts would have a similar process for resolution, but the resulting history graph will be different.

+## What's next?

+The next part, [**Contributing Part II: Publishing Blog Posts**](/blog/contributing-part-ii-publishing-blog-posts), will talk about how to write and save a new blog post on the Project Unicorn blog.